bneijt/construir/README.md

  - Use the Debian `netinst` image in expert install mode to create a minimal Debian installation
  - Remove unneeded packages where appropriate
  - Mount the disk image separately (using the `rawmount.sh` script running it as root)
- - Copy the files to their right location:
+ - Copy all the files from the `config` directory onto the filesystem.
-    - `40_custom` to `/etc/grub.d/` to add the Job boot option to grub
+ - Boot the system and run `update-rc.d construir defaults`

-    - grub to `/etc/default/` to make Job the default job selected and boot time to 2 seconds
+The `/usr/sbin/construir` script will try to run a job script from `/job/bin/construir`, create a /job/zero file and poweroff.
-    - `runjob.sh` to `/root/` to start the job and `poweroff` the machine afterwords
+This means you will no longer be able to boot and log in without a job.
- - Boot the image and run `update-grub` to activate the new grub configuration.
+To disable it, use the `rawmount.sh` script to mount and comment out the `poweroff` in `/usr/sbin/construir`.

 There is currently no script for this process, however you can download a pre-made Debian image from the download section.

 Creating a job image by hand